ssl-core/ssl-core/docs/contribution-guidelines.md

 Some pull requests may have templates, which are located in the `.github` folder.

 If a pull request has a template, it provides a guide for you to follow how to properly fill the body.
-Otherwise, you have to always fill the body with a description of the changes you made, being as more descriptive as possible, explaining what and why you did it, as:
+Otherwise, you have to always fill the body with a description of the changes you made, being as descriptive as possible, explaining what and why you did it, as:

 > From [Writing A Great Pull Request Description](https://www.pullrequest.com/blog/writing-a-great-pull-request-description/):
 >